 Aroma: 8.0 – Sapphire smells exactly how you want gin to smell.
 It’s sweet, the juniper is forefront, but the other flavors mingle together as well.

-Manliness: 7.0 – Bombay is the classic iconic London gin that is above Gordon‘s, and I would say it’s appearance and other possibly even sets it above others as well.
-It’s not hair on chest manly, but it sure is gentlemanly.
+Honesty: 7.0 – Bombay is the classic iconic London gin that is above Gordon‘s, and I would say it’s appearance and other possibly even sets it above others as well.

 W/ Rocks: 7.0 – Takes away the burn, leaves the gin.